Need to check your symptoms?

 In both instances, it can be prevented in the majority of cases.,

-By 2015, deaths from maternal causes in developing countries was 239 per 100 000 live births comparable to 12 per 100 000 live births in developed countries.
+By 2015, deaths from maternal causes in developing countries were 239 per 100 000 live births comparable to 12 per 100 000 live births in developed countries.

 However, when we look at the quality of health care available in both settings, the reason for the differences in death rates is clear